Please Help Us Continue Bringing You the Best of Taoism.

 - When giving to a teacher or temple, it’s best not to draw attention to the giving.
 In temples, there is usually a red donation box in which to deposit the envelopes.
 With teachers, one should leave the envelope on a table or somewhere the teacher will find it later.
-This manner of giving goes to the Chinese aphorism that the “giving ends with the act of giving.”
+This manner of giving goes to the Chinese aphorism that “giving ends with the act of giving.”
 This way there’s no attaching to the recognition of the giving, which increases the merit of the act.

-We hope this explanation makes clear the basics of using the red envelopes.
+We hope this explanation makes clear the basics of using red envelopes.
 With the coming of the New Chinese Year (Year of the Monkey), many of you may wish to use this wonderful practice of giving red envelopes to family and friends.